hjacobs/kubernetes-failure-stories/README.md

 # Contributing

-Please help the community and share a link to your failure story by opening a Pull Request!
+Please help the community and **share a link to your failure story by opening a Pull Request!**
 Failure stories can be anything like blog posts, conference/meetup talks, incident postmortems, tweet storms, ...

+I would also be glad to hear about your failure stories on Twitter: my handle is [@try_except_](https://twitter.com/try_except_)